The Dearborn Independent: Ford's motivations

-Antisemitic articles
+Author of antisemitism in The Dearborn Independent

-Pipp left the Independent in April 1920 in disgust with the planned antisemitic articles, which began in May.
-Ford did not write the articles.
-He expressed his opinions verbally to his executive secretary, Ernest Liebold, and to William J. Cameron, who replaced Pipp as editor.
+E.G. Pipp left the Independent in April 1920 in disgust when he heard of planned antisemitic articles coming, which began in May.
+Pipp later claimed that a major influence on the paper's antisemitism came from Boris Brasol, a White Russian émigré lawyer, writer, and conspiracy theorist.
+Henry Ford did not write any of the articles.
+Ford expressed his opinions verbally to his executive secretary, Ernest Liebold, and to William J. Cameron, who replaced Pipp as editor.
 Cameron had the main responsibility for expanding these opinions into article form.
 Liebold was responsible for collecting more material to support the articles.

 One of the articles, "Jewish Power and America's Money Famine", asserted that the power exercised by Jews over the nation's supply of money was insidious, depriving farmers and others outside the banking coterie of money when they needed it most.
 The article asked the question: "Where is the American gold supply? ...
 It may be in the United States but it does not belong to the United States."
 It concluded that Jews controlled the gold supply and, hence, American money.

 Another article, "Jewish Idea Molded Federal Reserve System", was a reflection of Ford's distrust of the Federal Reserve System and its proponent, Paul Warburg.
 Ford believed the Federal Reserve system was secretive and insidious.

 These articles gave rise to claims of antisemitism against Ford, and in 1929 he signed a statement apologizing for the articles.

-While Henry Ford owned The Dearborn Independent, none of its content was directly written by him, including the "International Jew" series.
-However, the views expressed in the "International Jew" reflected Ford's own antisemitic views, especially because nothing was published without Ford’s final approval.
-This series of antisemitic articles in the Dearborn Independent was published for a total of 91 weeks.
-The articles pinned cultural developments such as Jazz, immoral books, flashy jewelry, and alcohol consumption on the Jews and Jewish influence.
-Partially attributable to his Antisemitic beliefs, Hitler was a fan of Ford, and Hitler had a full-length portrait of Henry Ford at the headquarters of the National Social Party.
+While Henry Ford owned The Dearborn Independent, none of its content was directly written by him, including the International Jew series.
+However, the views expressed in The International Jew reflected Ford's own antisemitic views, especially because nothing was published without Ford's final approval.
+This series of antisemitic articles in The Dearborn Independent was published for a total of 91 weeks.
+The articles pinned cultural developments such as jazz, immoral books, and alcohol consumption on the Jews and Jewish influence.
+Partially attributable to his antisemitic beliefs, Adolf Hitler was a fan of Ford, and had a full-length portrait of Ford at the headquarters of the Nazi Party.